OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 > The `showNotification` implementation isn't shown in the sample code provided by this article.
 For an example of how you might implement this function within your add-in, see [Office Add-in Dialog API Example](https://github.com/OfficeDev/Office-Add-in-Dialog-API-Simple-Example).

-### Cross-domain messaging to the host Configure your Office Add-in to use a shared runtime
+### Cross-domain messaging to the host runtime

-Either the dialog or the parent Configure your Office Add-in to use a shared runtime may be navigated away from the add-in's domain after the dialog is opened.
-If either of these things has happened, then a call of `messageParent` will fail unless your code specifies the domain of the parent Configure your Office Add-in to use a shared runtime.
+Either the dialog or the parent runtime may be navigated away from the add-in's domain after the dialog is opened.
+If either of these things has happened, then a call of `messageParent` will fail unless your code specifies the domain of the parent runtime.
 You do this by adding a [DialogMessageOptions](/javascript/api/office/office.dialogmessageoptions) parameter to the call of `messageParent`.
 This object has a `targetOrigin` property that specifies the domain to which the message should be sent.
 If the parameter isn't used, Office assumes that the target is the same domain that the dialog is currently hosting.

 > [!NOTE]
 > Using `messageParent` to send a cross-domain message requires the [Dialog Origin 1.1 requirement set](/javascript/api/requirement-sets/common/dialog-origin-requirement-sets).
 The `DialogMessageOptions` parameter is ignored on older versions of Office that do not support the requirement set, so the behavior of the method is unaffected if you pass it.